mrjgreen/blog/content/post/node-rage.md

 ![NPM](/images/node-rage/npm-terminal.png)

-...I’m still watching this spinning thing, with no idea what the fuck is going on.
+...I’m still watching this spinning thing, with no idea what the hell is going on.

-Fuck you nodejs.
+Dammit nodejs.
 You ruin everything.
 I’m going to make a coffee while I try to calm my incandescent rage.

 I’m back and npm has finally agreed to release the 8 cores it’s been holding hostage for the last 15 minutes while installing the 4 packages I’ve asked for.
 Now I can start my project!
 Like Alice, I dive further in this rabbit hole of chaos and “webpack” my single solitary .jsx project file
 (The webpack config file itself is already the size and complexity of a medium sized application. *Note to self: refactor config file*).

     ./node_modules/.bin/webpack